Where to Stay in Cordoba, Spain: Best Areas & Neighborhoods

 San Basilio

-The Caballerizas Reales and the Puerta de Sevilla area also worth visiting!
 This area is also home to the Feria de los Patios, one of the most charming events in Andalusia in May where you’ll find some of the most beautiful Andalusian patios.
+Many whitewashed houses with Cordoba鈥檚 flower-filled patios and courtyards are opened to the public at this time.

-Best places to stay in cordoba in San Basilio:
+Best places to stay in Cordoba in San Basilio:

 FIND BEST HOTELS IN CORDOBA